rikkooo/dw3-protocol-improvements/docs/WORKFLOW_MASTER.md

 - <current-chat-id>  <!-- append new IDs if the convo reopens later -->

 ## State
-CurrentStage: Researcher
+CurrentStage: Validator
 RequirementPointer: 1 #Current active requirement ID (integer).
 This points to the Nth requirement in PROJECT_REQUIREMENTS.md or a specific req-ID.

 StageStatus (checklist):
 - [x] Engineer
 - [x] Researcher
-- [ ] Coder
+- [x] Coder
 - [x] Validator
 - [x] Deployer